konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 `npm install`

-4. Run the App
+4. Run the Application

 #### Deploy

-If you want to deploy this app in a web server environment then you should run:
+If you want to deploy this application in a web server environment then you should run:

 `npm run build`

 When succeeded, you should export the `dist` folder generated from that command to the destination source in the host server and configure the web server engine in order to have the `index.html` file as the entry point.
-If everything is correctly configured you should be able to open the server URL and the app will load.
+If everything is correctly configured you should be able to open the server URL and the application will load.

 ![dist.png](./images/dist.png)

 #### Local Development

-If you want to serve the app locally to run on a browser (default URL: http://localhost:3000) you should run:
+If you want to serve the application locally to run on a browser (default URL: http://localhost:3000) you should run:

 `npm run serve`